GMPavanLab/dynsight/docs/source/sample_entropy.rst

         data, r_factor=r_fact
     )

 Then we can perform Onion Clustering at different ∆t and compute the sample entropy of the different clusters.
-We want to store both the absolute value fo the sampe entropy and the fraction of data-points in each cluster, so that we can then compute the weighted SampEn by multiplying the two quantities.
+We want to store both the absolute value of the sampe entropy and the fraction of data-points in each cluster, so that we can then compute the weighted SampEn by multiplying the two quantities.

 For the computation of the SampEn of a cluster, we need a function that creates a list of all the time-series assigned to that cluster.